mactul/discordslashcommands/README.md

 #### Create a guild slash command

-To create the command localy, it's the same way that for global commands.\
+To create the command locally, it's the same way that for global commands.\
 The change is only with the manager.\
-The name of the put function is different and it takes one more argument, the id of the guild.\
+The name of the put function is different and it takes one more argument, the id of the guild.

 ```py
 manager = dsc.Manager(client)